 in this area anyways (auto-fiber).

-Updated by akr (Akira Tanaka) almost 2 years ago
+Updated by akr (Akira Tanaka) about 2 years ago

 I feel cross-thread IO#close is not reliable way to interrupt other threads.

 So, I implemented IO.copy_stream without concerning cross-thread IO#close.